 - Understand your rights.
 If you know your rights upfront, you can nip some issues in the bud before they get out of control.

 - Be honest in all aspects of renting your apartment.
 For example, don’t try to hide a pet, or you may find yourself getting booted out of the apartment.

 - If you make a mistake or assume something that isn’t correct, apologize and ask for an explanation.

 Never forget that the superintendent has a demanding job.
-Find opportunities to thank him, and if you are able to, give him something during the holidays.
+Find opportunities to thank them, and if you are able to, give them something during the holidays.
 Maybe you can get all of the tenants to chip in on a gift card or envelope of cash.
-Most of superintendents will appreciate the gesture, but don’t expect special treatment afterward.
+Most of the superintendents will appreciate the gesture, but don’t expect special treatment afterward.

 Late Night Emergency